Meet Our Highly Qualified Team of Professionals

 President and Principal Engineer

-Imad Al-Qadi is the Founding President of TEST, Inc. He is also the Grainger Distinguished Chair in Engineering at the University of Illinois at Urbana-Champaign (UIUC), Director of the Illinois Center for Transportation (ICT), and leader of the Illinois Autonomous and Connected Track (I-ACT).
-Prior to joining UIUC, he served as a Full Professor at Virginia Tech, where he was named the Charles E. Via Jr. Professor.
+Imad Al-Qadi, Ph.D., P.E., Dist.M.ASCE is the Founding President of TEST, Inc. He is also the Grainger Distinguished Chair in Engineering at the University of Illinois at Urbana-Champaign (UIUC), Director of the Illinois Center for Transportation (ICT), and leads the Illinois Autonomous and Connected Track (I-ACT).
+Prior to joining UIUC, he served as a Full Professor at Virginia Tech, where he was the Charles E. Via Jr. Professor.

-At Virginia Tech, Dr. Al-Qadi established the roadway infrastructure group and designed the various heavily instrumented pavement sections of the Smart Road, a state-of-the-art, full-scale, test bed research facility that become one of the leading facilities in North America in providing diverse test environments for transportation research.
+At Virginia Tech, Dr. Al-Qadi established the roadway infrastructure group and designed various heavily instrumented pavement sections of the Smart Road.
+This state-of-the-art, full-scale test bed research facility has become one of the leading facilities in North America, providing diverse test environments for transportation research.
 At UIUC, Dr. Al-Qadi established and elevated ICT to an internationally renowned transportation center.
-He also built out a premiere and innovative program for advanced mobility as part of the state-of-the-art I-ACT.
+He also developed a premiere and innovative program for advanced mobility as part of the state-of-the-art I-ACT.

-A registered professional engineer, Dr. Al-Qadi is an elected Distinguished Member of the American Society of Civil Engineers (ASCE), Chapter Honor Member of Chi Epsilon, the Civil Engineering Honor Society, honorary member of the Societa Italiana Infrastrutture Viarie, emeritus member of TRB Committee on Pavement Maintenance, and served as an honorary professor at Southeast University in Nanjing, Chang ’An University in Xian, and Tongi University in Shanghai, China; Aston University, UK; and KTH Royal Institute of Technology in Stockholm, Sweden, as well as an honorary chair professor at Harbin Institute of Technology, China and the ARAMCO honorary chair at KFU, Saudi Arabia.
-He is the Editor-in-Chief of the International Journal of Pavement Engineering, Associate Editor of the Research in Nondestructive Evaluation Journal, past Regional Editor of the Construction and Building Materials Journal, and Guest Editor of other journals.
-He also serves on the editorial boards of several other journals.
+A registered professional engineer, Dr. Al-Qadi holds numerous esteemed positions and memberships.
+He is an elected Distinguished Member of the American Society of Civil Engineers (ASCE) and Chapter Honor Member of Chi Epsilon, the Civil Engineering Honor Society.
+Additionally, he is an honorary member of the Societa Italiana Infrastrutture Viarie and an emeritus member of the TRB Committee on Pavement Maintenance.
+Dr. Al-Qadi has also served as an honorary professor at Southeast University in Nanjing, Chang ’An University in Xian, and Tongi University in Shanghai, China; Aston University in the UK; and KTH Royal Institute of Technology in Stockholm, Sweden.
+Furthermore, he served as an honorary chair professor at Harbin Institute of Technology, China; and the ARAMCO honorary chair at KFU in Saudi Arabia.

 Dr. Al-Qadi is the past President of the Board of Governors of the ASCE Transportation and Development Institute and Founder and current Chair of the Executive Board of the Academy of Pavement Science and Engineering (APSE).
 He also served as Group Leader of ISAP Technical Committee on Interlayer Systems, a member of the USDOT Truck Size and Weight Study National Committee, and as a member of the TRB Operation and Maintenance Group.
 He is the past chair of TRB Preservation and Maintenance Section, TRB Subcommittee on Interlayer Systems to Control Reflective Cracking (founder), TRB Committee Sealants and Fillers for Joints and Cracks, TRB Subcommittee on Geosynthetics in Flexible Pavement Systems (founder), ASCE Highway Pavement Committee, and ASCE Design, Construction, and Maintenance Executive Council.
 His service record also includes the role of chair/co-chair of more than 25 international conferences, such as the 5th, 6th, and 7th RILEM International Conference on Pavement Cracking; 2006 International NDE Conference on Civil Engineering; Advanced Characterization of Pavement and Soil Engineering Materials; 2006, 2010, 2013, 2017, and 2019 ASCE International Airfield and Highway Pavement Conferences; the First ASCE Transportation and Development Institute Congress, and the 2017 and 2021 Pavement Life Cycle Assessment Conference.

 Dr. Al-Qadi is a member of several technical committees and a member of the State Transportation Innovation Leadership Team-Illinois.
-He is an emeritus member of the Transportation Research Board (TRB), a life member of the Association of Asphalt Paving Technologists (AAPT), and a member of North American Geosynthetic Society (NAGS), International Society of Asphalt Pavements (ISAP), International Geosynthetic Society (IGS), American Society of Nondestructive Testing (ASNT), International Association of Computer Methods and Advances in Geomechanics (IACMAG), the American Society for Testing and Materials (ASTM), and Institute of Electrical and Electronics Engineers (IEEE).
+He is an emeritus member of the Transportation Research Board (TRB), a life member of the Association of Asphalt Paving Technologists (AAPT).
+Additionally, he is affiliated with the North American Geosynthetic Society (NAGS), the International Society of Asphalt Pavements (ISAP), the International Geosynthetic Society (IGS), the American Society of Nondestructive Testing (ASNT), the International Association of Computer Methods and Advances in Geomechanics (IACMAG), the American Society for Testing and Materials (ASTM), and the Institute of Electrical and Electronics Engineers (IEEE).

 Hasan Ozer, Ph.D., M.ASCE